Want to get paid in bitcoin or another crypto? There are plenty of ways to go about it.

 When the Pyeongchang Winter Olympics kicked off in February 2018, Canadian speed skater Ted-Jan Bloemen made headlines for becoming the first athlete to be paid in cryptocurrency.
 The arrangement was part of a sponsorship deal with ONG Social, a social network and crypto community, and virtual reality provider CEEK VR.

 Elsewhere, more than 4,000 employees at Japanese Internet firm GMO Group have the option to receive a portion of their salary in bitcoin, while plenty of other companies in the crypto sphere have been offering bitcoin salary payments for years.
-When you consider that cryptocurrencies are designed to offer a viable replacement for fiat currency, this makes sense.
+And when you consider that cryptocurrencies are designed to offer a viable replacement for fiat currency, this makes sense.

 There are even several job-seeking websites designed to allow freelancers to find work and get paid in cryptocurrency.
 For example, Ethlance allows its users to hire or work for Ether (ETH), while Coinality aims to connect employees and job seekers with job opportunities that pay in digital currency.